planetscale/docs/content/docs/mysql-workbench-quickstart.md

 # MySQL Workbench Quickstart

-This document shows how to get started using PlanetScale Database.
-By the end, you will have a working PlanetScale Database that you can connect to using MySQL Workbench.
+This document shows how to get started using PlanetScale CNDb.
+By the end, you will have a working PlanetScale CNDb that you can connect to using MySQL Workbench.

 ## Prerequisites